oconnor663/jacko.io/posts/async_tasks.md

         let Some(mut task) = NEW_TASKS.lock().unwrap().pop() else {
             break;
         };
+        // Polling this task could spawn more tasks, so it's important that
-        // It's important that NEW_TASKS isn't locked here. if task.as_mut().poll(&mut context).is_pending() {
+        // NEW_TASKS isn't locked here.
+        if task.as_mut().poll(&mut context).is_pending() {
             tasks.push(task);
         }